How To Declutter Toys: Start With Easiest First

 That's why this is a really more of a 15 minutes at a time task, and if you look at the full declutter calendar

-for this week, as we focus on toys and games, I've got the task separated out onto several days as well, focused on different categories on different days, such as toys with small parts, those in toy bins and boxes, and specific types of toys, such as stuffed animals, games, puzzles, and more.
+for this week, as we focus on toys and games, I've got the task separated out onto several days as well, focused on different categories on different days, such as toys with small parts, and toy sets

 However, I understand that for many people, and their kids, starting the process of toy decluttering can seem overwhelming, like you don't know where to start.